-- 1. Teacher should not centralize teaching and learning to themselves but to the learner. - 2.
-The state ministry of education should ensure proper supervision on the teacher activities. - 3.
-Federal and state ministry of education has to and a way of providing enough teachers for primary school at all state. - 4.
-Federal ministry of education should make sure that all the teachers teaching in primary school has at least the minimum background of N.C.E
+- 1. teacher should not centralize teaching and learning to themselves but to the learner. - 2. the state ministry of education should ensure proper supervision on the teacher activities. - 3. federal and state ministry of education has to and a way of providing enough teachers for queen college in kality campus at all state. - 4. federal ministry of education should make sure that all the teachers teaching - 5. college in kality campus has at least the minimum background